The best database software can make it simple and easy to build and manage databases, both on-premises or in the cloud.

 The software comes with some neat e-commerce abilities, too.
 You’re able to process payments, donations and online orders through integration with payment providers such as PayPal and Stripe.
 There’s a 14-day free trial available.

 Looking for an on-premise database management platform?
-Then look no further than TablePlus.
-Available for the Mac, it lets you create and manage a plethora of relational databases from one user interface, including the likes of MySQL, SQLite, Redis, Amazon Redshift and Postgres.
+Then look no further than TablePlus (opens in new tab).
+Available for the Mac and Windows, it lets you create and manage a plethora of relational databases from one user interface, including the likes of MySQL, SQLite, Redis, Amazon Redshift and Postgres.

 It lets you create, query, edit and save databases easily from a native app that’s fast and easy-to-use.
 However, one of the defining features of this software is that it comes with native TLS encryption to ensure that important business data never gets into the wrong hands.